Thermal-Drift Sampling: Generating Thermal Ensembles for Learning Many-Body Systems

-Finally, sampling indices with weights $\bmh_j/\hsum$ controls the effective coefficient scales, so that the induced labels conform to the envelope specified by $\bmh$, thereby completing the task of thermal state sampling.

-\paragraph*{Sampling error and distribution.---} Unlike randomized algorithms such as qDRIFT~\cite{campbell2019random}, where the randomness is Markovian and can be analyzed directly in channel form, each measurement outcome in our algorithm depends on the evolving state, and hence the process is generally non-Markovian.
-We therefore use probabilistic tools to analyze the sampling error and the induced distribution over labels.
+\paragraph*{Theoretical guarantees of sampling process.---} Unlike randomized algorithms such as QDRIFT~\cite{campbell2019random}, where the randomness is Markovian and can be analyzed directly in channel form, each measurement outcome in our algorithm depends on the evolving state, and hence the process is generally non-Markovian.
+We apply matrix-martingale concentration inequalities to bound the sampling error, and lattice random-walk theory to characterize the induced distribution over Hamiltonian labels.

-We start with the sampling error $\epsilon$, quantified by the trace distance between the output state of our algorithm and the ideal thermal state of the sampled Hamiltonian.
+We start with the sampling error $\epsilon$, quantified by the trace distance between the sampled state and the ideal thermal state.
 Given the sampled outcomes $\bmj$ and $\bmm$, we consider the effective Hamiltonian $H_\approx$ such that $\pauli{}{\bmj,\bmm}(\rho_0) = e^{-\beta H_\approx}/\trace{e^{-\beta H_\approx}}$.
 Then the sampling error is bounded by $\epsilon \leq \beta\inorm{ H_{\bmj,\bmm} - H_\approx}$.
-When the number of steps $N$ is not large enough so that most sampled Pauli operators are distinct, the sampling error behaves like the discretization error of a second-order Trotter product formula, scaling as $\BigO{\beta^3}$~\cite{childs2018toward}.
+When the number of steps $N$ is not large enough, the sampling error behaves like the discretization error of a second-order Trotter product formula~\cite{childs2018toward}, scaling as $\BigO{\beta^3}$.
 However, when $N$ is sufficiently large so that Pauli operators are likely repetitive, we treat $\bmm$ as random variables conditional on a fixed $\bmj$.
 In this regime, the Freedman inequality for matrix martingales~\cite{tropp2011freedman} implies an $\BigO{\beta^2}$ scaling almost surely.
-This leads to the following.
+This is numerically verified in Figure~\ref{fig:num exp}(a).
+For increasing inverse temperature starting at $\beta = 1$, we test our algorithm with number of steps $N = \BigO{\beta^{k}}$ for $k = 1.5$, $2$ and $2.5$, and observe that the average sampling error scales as $\BigO{\beta^{2-k}}$, which is consistent with the following result.
+Here $\BigTO{\cdot}$ omits the logarithm terms.